 Receiving two yellow cards in a five day period leads to a red card, which results in letter home.
 After two letters home in one half term, the parents are asked to come into school and spend dinner time with their child.

+For severe failure to follow the school rules, a red card may be issued without a yellow card.
 For some children alternative behaviour systems may be needed.
 This will be set in accordance with the needs of the child.